 Public organizations generally want their GHG inventory to be capable of serving multiple goals.
-It therefore makes sense to design the process from the outset to provide information for a variety of different users and uses-both current and future.
-The Public Sector Protocol has been designed as a comprehensive GHG accounting and reporting framework to provide the information building blocks capable of serving most organizational goals (see Table 2-1).
-Thus the inventory data collected according to the Public Sector Protocol can be aggregated and disaggregated for various organizational and operational boundaries and for different geographic scales (country, state, facility, bureau, field office, etc.).
+It therefore makes sense to design the inventory development process from the outset to provide information for a variety of different uses and goals-both current and future.
+The Public Sector Standard has been designed as a comprehensive GHG accounting and reporting framework to provide the information building blocks capable of serving most organizational goals (see Table 2-1).
+Thus the inventory data collected according to the Public Sector Standard can be aggregated and disaggregated for various organizational and operational boundaries and for different geographic scales (country, state, facility, bureau, field office, etc.).

 Public sector managers should be aware that many government organizations may already be collecting, managing, and reporting data and other information that is essential for GHG accounting.
-For example, federal agencies track and report energy and fuel use and reductions as required by Executive Order 13423.
+For example, federal agencies track and report energy and fuel use through EMS, or Environmental Management Systems as required by Executive Order 13423.
 It is important that such existing efforts be leveraged to maximize efficient reporting and to avoid duplication of effort, overlaps, gaps, or conflicts in reporting requirements.